luickk/MlAstConcurrencyAnalyser/README.md

 The from the SICCL script generated python script includes the calculation of the indicator(the delta of all threads(loops) in which the variable is increased by one, and the actual value of the variable).
 If there is not enough mutexe, the add operation might not be applied on the variable, which does not get increased as a result.
 The greater the difference of the value, the variable should have had(the sum of all the loops it's referenced in) and the actual value, the more collisions were happening.
 That does not compensate for potential data races, but that can be added later.
+SICCL generation goes both ways, so new SICCL scripts can be generated from existing python code (through ast analysis), and used as training data.

+The biggest challange will be to make the SICCL script as detailed and simple as possible, to maintain all of the necessary concurrency complexity from the python code, and keep out the rest.

 ### Detection results